Package Leaflet: Information for the User

 Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.

-It is very important that the doctor knows the medications the patient is taking to avoid the risk of interactions, particularly if they are taking treatment with:
+It is crucial that your doctor knows the medications you are taking to avoid the risk of interactions, particularly if you are being treated with:

-The simultaneous ingestion of acetylsalicylic acid and other anti-inflammatory medications may reduce the response to nitroglycerin.
-The action of this medication on the heart may be altered if used simultaneously with preparations containing sildenafil (a medication used for erectile dysfunction) (see contraindications in section 2).
+Concomitant use of acetylsalicylic acid and other anti-inflammatory medications may decrease the response to nitroglycerin.
+The action of this medication on the heart may be altered if used concomitantly with preparations containing sildenafil (used for erectile dysfunction) (see contraindications in section 2).

 Alcohol consumption should be avoided during treatment.